 AB 405: Reinstates (nearly) retail rate net metering, in 80 MW tranches.
-The bill requires net metering on a monthly basis where the customer receives a tiered reduction in the value of the exported energy, dependent on the solar penetration level in the State.
-It specifically calls for customers to receive a credit equivalent to 95% of the retail value immediately after passage which decreases for every 80 MWs accumulated to an ultimate 75% after the final tranche.
-The bill establishes consumer protections, worker safety and additional transparency, accessibility and accountability in the rooftop solar leasing and purchasing process.
+The bill requires net metering on a monthly basis where the customer receives a tiered reduction in the value of the exported energy, dependent on the solar penetration

-SB 65: A recommendation from the New Energy Industry Task Force of 2016 which enables greater public participation in the Integrated Resource Plan pre-filing meetings between the PUCN and the utility; Ensures that during the IRP process, preference will be given by the PUCN to resources which provide the greatest economic and environmental benefits, the greatest opportunity for the creation of new jobs in the state, diversify energy portfolios, reduce fuel and carbon-price risk, and help to position Nevada to lead the nation as a producer and consumer of clean and renewable energy consistent with established State policy.
+SB 65\: A recommendation from the New Energy Industry Task Force of 2016 which enables greater public participation in the Integrated Resource Plan pre-filing meetings between the PUCN and the utility; Ensures that during the IRP process, preference will be given by the PUCN to resources which provide the greatest economic and environmental benefits, the greatest opportunity for the creation of new jobs in the state, diversify energy portfolios, reduce fuel and carbon-price risk, and help to position Nevada to lead the nation as a producer and consumer of clean and renewable energy consistent with established State policy.